forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

 That takes care of all the external interfaces, but we will need one more function, the start function for the engine threads.
-The function, shown in part 4, is called workq\_server.
+The function, shown in part 4, is called **workq\_server**.
 Although we could start a thread running the caller's engine with the appropriate argument for each request, this is more efficient.
-The workq\_server function will dequeue the next request and pass it to the engine function, then look for new work.
-It will wait if necessary and shut down only when a certain period of time passes without any new work appearing, or when told to shut down by workq\_destroy.
+The **workq\_server** function will dequeue the next request and pass it to the engine function, then look for new work.
+It will wait if necessary and shut down only when a certain period of time passes without any new work appearing, or when told to shut down by **workq\_destroy**.

 Notice that the server begins by locking the work queue mutex, and the "matching" unlock does not occur until the engine thread is ready to terminate.
 Despite this, the thread spends most of its life with the mutex unlocked, either waiting for work in the condition variable wait or within the caller's engine function.

-When a thread completes the condition wait loop, either there is work to be done or the work queue is shutting down (wq-\>quit is nonzero).
+When a thread completes the condition wait loop, either there is work to be done or the work queue is shutting down (**wq-\>quit** is nonzero).

 First, we check for work and process the work queue element if there is one.
-There could still be work queued when workq\_destroy is called, and it must all be processed before any engine thread terminates.
+There could still be work queued when **workq\_destroy** is called, and it must all be processed before any engine thread terminates.

 The user's engine function is called with the mutex unlocked, so that the user's engine can run a long time, or block, without affecting the execution of other engine threads.
 That does not necessarily mean that engine functions can run in parallel-the caller-supplied engine function is responsible for ensuring whatever synchronization is needed to allow the desired level of concurrency or parallelism.
 Ideal engine functions would require little or no synchronization and would run in parallel.

-When there is no more work and the queue is being shut down, the thread terminates, awakening workq\_destroy if this was the last engine thread to shut down.
+When there is no more work and the queue is being shut down, the thread terminates, awakening **workq\_destroy** if this was the last engine thread to shut down.

 Finally we check whether the engine thread timed out looking for work, which would mean the engine has waited long enough.
 If there's still no work to be found, the engine thread exits.